skx/github-action-build/README.md

     - name: Generate
       uses: skx/github-action-build@master
       with:
-        build: .github/build
+        builder: .github/build
 ```

 We assume that the `.github/build` script generated a series of binaries, and these can be acccessed by later steps in your workflow.
 For example you might use my uploading-action:

 * [https://github.com/skx/github-action-publish-binaries](https://github.com/skx/github-action-publish-binaries)

-Of course you can specify a different script name, via the `build` argument in your workflow file.
+Of course you can specify a different script name, via the `builder` argument in your workflow file.